Picnic at Hanging Rock

 The film served as a huge breakthrough for director Peter Weir, who went on to enormous success in Hollywood, as well as putting Australian film on the map a decade before the success of films like Crocodile Dundee.

-The BAFTA awards deservedly honoured the film for its picturesque cinematography.
+The BAFTA awards honoured the film for its picturesque cinematography.
 Unfortunately, it didn't figure in the Oscar nominations.